City Guides

 What to Order

-Gus’ Pretzels has been hand-twisting since 1920, so they must know a little something about a great pretzel.
+Gus’ Pretzels has been hand-twisting since 1920, so the brand must know a little something about a great pretzel.
 Whether you want traditional, garlic-buttered or cinnamon-sugared, this St. Louis food is the best deal in town.

 The Vibe

 This simple family concept doesn’t overcomplicate.
-They serve to-go warm pretzels and pretzel sandwiches.
+This spot simply serves to-go warm pretzels and pretzel sandwiches.
 That’s it.
-You’ll find Gus’ pretzels in stores around the city, and they’re available to heat and warm at home from local grocery stores.
+You’ll also find the brand's pretzels in stores around the city, ready to heat and warm at home.

 What to Order